m3g/PDBTools.jl/docs/src/selections.md

 ```
 Which corresponds to `source`ing each of the macro files in VMD before defining the
 selection with the custom `MYRES` name.

-!!! warning
-    VMD uses 0-based indexing and `select_with_vmd` adjusts that.
-However, if
-    a selection is performed by index, as with `index 1`, VMD will
-    select the second atom, and the output will be `[2]`.
-Selections by
-    type, name, segment, residue name, etc, will be consistent with one-based
-    indexing.